A Brief History

 Not only has the cheerleader phenomena spread across the US, it has also spread across the border to become an international craze.
 All sorts of levels of sports teams have cheerleader squads supporting them, from the youngest pee-wee leagues to the top level professional teams and every level in between.
 Organized competitions are common at many levels as well, and students can earn scholarships similar to other athletes.
 Various types of related activities such as dance groups and the like have evolved from cheerleading.

-What do you think of cheerleading?
+Question for students (and subscribers): What do you think of cheerleading?
 Is it a part of sports you enjoy?
 Is it a distraction?
 Should the Cleveland Browns organize a squad?
-Let us know your opinions.
+Let us know your opinions in the comments section below this article.

 Your readership is much appreciated!